Ruleofthree/DiscordGameRefactor/README.md

 # Discord Game Refactor

-This project is for learning Python refactoring and improving the structure of an older Discord/F-Chat game bot.
+This project is for learning Python refactoring and improving the structure of an older Discord game bot.

 ## Folder Layout